aklump/drupal_loft_dev/docs/source/README.md

 1. Extend the admin stuff selectors using `hook_loft_dev_admin_stuff()`.

 ## Automatic backups using Loft Deploy
-Add the following to your local settings to get auto snapshots of the database during development every 5 minutes of active use of the website (based on page loads, not actual time.)
+Loft Dev module can automatically call `loft_deploy export` on regulary intervals of use.
+This has the effect of automatically backing up the database to the normal output path, for every N minutes of active use.
+For the most recent backup go there.
+To see the incremental backups in time, descend into the _loft_dev_auto_ directory.

+This is not based on cron, but rather on elapsed time.
+If you set this to back up every 15 minutes, it will only do so if you're activaly using the site.
+It's like poor man's cron, it looks to see if N minutes has elapsed since the last backup, and it does this on a page load.
+Thus, no use, no page load.
+The following settings needed to be added to _settings.local.php_.

 To disable this feature set it to 0.

         $conf['loft_dev_which_ld'] = '/Volumes/Data/Users/aklump/bin/loft_deploy';
         $conf['loft_dev_loft_deploy_export_period_mins'] = 5;